chad-fisher/guides/dev/_sources/r/00_Getting_started_with_R.md.txt

 - How to set up their environment for using R.
 - Explore different options for executing R code locally in RStudio or in a high-performance computing (HPC) environment.

-*Note: To navigate to a specific section in the below, please click the Table of Contents located in the right panel under the "On this Page".*
+**Note: To navigate to a specific section in the below, please click the Table of Contents located in the right panel under the "On this Page".**

 ## What is R?

 R is a free and open-source programming language that is particularly well-suited for statistical analysis and data visualization.
-It is widely used by data scientists, statisticians, and researchers for its powerful data manipulation capabilities and an extensive library of packages.
+It is widely used by data scientists, statisticians, and researchers for its powerful data manipulation capabilities and extensive library of packages.
 These packages support a broad spectrum of applications, including machine learning, bioinformatics, geospatial analysis, and natural language processing.

 ### Key Features of R:
 - **Statistical Analysis**: Perform complex statistical analyses with ease.